 LOLNOW.gg caught up with Movistar KOI support Alvaro after the team’s 3-2 win over Fnatic.
 The result booked their ticket to Worlds in China and secured a spot at the LEC Finals in Madrid.

-LOLNOW.gg had the chance to talk to Team Heretics jungler Théo “Sheo” Borile after their 1-3 loss to Vitality in the first round of the LEC Playoffs
+LOLNOW.gg spoke with Team Heretics jungler Théo “Sheo” Borile after their 1-3 loss to Vitality in...

 BDS' French mid laner Ilias "nuc" Bizriken was very honest after a 3-0 loss to GIANTX.
 He pointed...